Summer in China 2015

-The Center for Global Initiatives and the College of Business offer a Business and Culture in China program for summer 2014.
-This is a 13-day, three-credit study program in China (BUSN 394 / 793).
+The Center for Global Initiatives and the College of Business offer a Business and Culture in China program for late summer 2015.
+This is an 11-day, three-credit study program in China (BUSN 394 / 793).
 It incorporates company visits and cultural tours in four Chinese cities in addition to lectures by industry experts.
 It provides a great opportunity to experience China - the world's oldest continuous civilization as well as fastest-growing major economy.

 The four Chinese cities you will visit are: